Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/jre-ampli.md

 ---
 title: JRE
 description: Documentation for Amplitude Data's JRE Ampli SDK.
+icon: fontawesome/brands/java
 ---

 !!!note
     This page covers the JRE Java and Kotlin runtimes.
 All (Itly) runtimes have been deprecated.
      If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-previous-version)** to ugrade to the newest runtime.
-Docs for the Itly version are available **[here](browser)**.
+Docs for the Itly version are available **[here](../data/deprecated-sdks/jre.md)**.

 Amplitude Data supports tracking analytics events from JRE programs written in Java (6 and above).

 In Java, the tracking library exposes a type-safe function for every event in your team’s tracking plan.
  The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

 !!!tip

     See example apps that use the JRE Java and Kotlin runtimes on [GitHub](https://github.com/amplitude/ampli-examples/tree/main/jre).

 ## Installation